sbartlett97/network-based-encrypter/README.md

 From this it should be possible to either add/remove a device from the network for the data to be unrecoverable.

 This will make it possible to securely encrypt documents/data based off of attatched network devices where there is at least one 'keystone' device that when connected/disconected allows the encryption to be reversed.

+## Note

+This has no real application outside of theory or small home networks unless you are happy with the data being unrecovereable, as devices get swapped and upgraded all the time so the physical adddresses attatched to larger networks can change fairly often.
+It is possible to store the hash used to amke it viable, but at this point the security of the program is reduced as there are ways the hash can be stolen.